A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups: Introduction

 \begin{thm} Consider an isometric transverse action of a Lie algebra $\mathfrak{g}$ on a complete Riemannian foliation whose leaf closure space is compact.
 Then there exists an averaging operator

 such that for every closed basic form $\beta \in \Omega^k(M,\mathcal{F})$, the form $\mathcal{A}(\beta)$ is closed and $\mathfrak{g}$-invariant, and satisfies

 \end{thm}

-As a first application of Theorem~\ref{average-operator}, we identify the $E_1$-term of the spectral sequence associated to the Cartan complex computing the equivariant basic cohomology $H_{\mathfrak g}(M,\mathcal F)$.
-In the special case of Killing foliations, for the canonical transverse action of the structural Lie algebra, Goertsches and T\"oben \cite[Thm.~3.23]{GT10} identified this $E_1$-term by using the fact that every basic form is automatically invariant under the action.
+The transverse averaging operator has several applications in foliation theory.
+As a first application, we describe the $E_1$-term of the spectral sequence associated to the Cartan complex computing the equivariant basic cohomology $H_{\mathfrak g}(M,\mathcal F)$.
+In the special case of Killing foliations, for the canonical transverse action of the structural Lie algebra, Goertsches and T\"oben~\cite[Thm.~3.23]{GT10} identified this $E_1$-term by using the fact that every basic form is automatically invariant under the action.
 For a general transverse Lie algebra action, however, they pointed out that the situation is less clear, since $\Omega(M,\mathcal F)^{\mathfrak g}$ may be a proper subspace of $\Omega(M,\mathcal F)$ and no averaging process was available \cite[Sec.~3.6]{GT10}.
 The transverse averaging operator constructed in Theorem~\ref{average-operator} resolves this difficulty for isometric transverse Lie algebra actions on complete Riemannian foliations with compact leaf closure space.

 \begin{thm} Let $(M,\mathcal F)$ be a complete Riemannian foliation with compact leaf closure space, equipped with an isometric transverse $\mathfrak g$-action.
 Then the $E_1$-term of the spectral sequence associated to the Cartan complex of equivariant basic cohomology is naturally isomorphic to